vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

     In this chapter, Abhinavagupta gives a brief outline of his under

 standing of the nature, meaning, and purpose of the āgamas or śāstras.
-This summary is brief and cryptic, and therefore difficult to comprehend without prior knowledge of the corresponding chap ters of the Tantrāloka, īśvarapratyabhijñāvimarsini, or īśvara
+This summary is brief and cryptic, and therefore difficult to comprehend without prior knowledge of the corresponding chap ters of the Tantrāloka, īśvarapratyabhijñāvimarśinī, or īśvara

-pratyabhijñāvivstivimarsini.
+pratyabhijñāvivr̥tivimarśinī.

 [^238]: